vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 ## Setting up an empty Application Accelerator catalog

 Application Accelerator is a component of Tanzu Application Platform where code starters are stored.
-This gives developers access to starter applications which already include any necessary security and compliance frameworks which may be required by tour organization.
+This gives developers access to starter applications that already include any necessary security and compliance frameworks that may be required by their organization.

 If you are deploying Tanzu Application Platform in an environment where this catalog already exists, you can skip this section and simply note the URL for the `catalog-info.yaml` file.
 If you do not have access to an accelerator catalog yet, this section will walk you through deploying a blank one.